tylim88/FirelordJSDoc/docs/quick_start.md

 ### What Is Going On?

+Yes, in just one page, you learned how to run basic usage, equip with full fledged type safety.

-Everything is safe typed, this including collection ID, document ID, all operations, all field paths, all values, query clauses, basically all FirelordJS exports.
+Everything is safe typed, this including collection ID, document ID, all operations, all field paths, all values, all query clauses, basically whatever FirelordJS exports.

 The type of every single value is inferred from the meta types defined in the very beginning, there is no need of type annotation and type casting.

 And this is the only time you deal with the type, **type it and forget**.

-This is done elegantly without complicated configuration while maintain api that is almost identical to the original Firestore API, and simpler.
+This is done elegantly without complicated configuration while maintain API that is almost identical to the original Firestore API, and simpler.

+### Beyond Typing

-On top of that FirelordJS handle **[Firestore Query Limitations](https://firebase.google.com/docs/firestore/query-data/queries)** on type level, preventing runtime errors without altering runtime behavior and developer's intention.
+On top of that FirelordJS prevents **[Firestore Query Limitations](https://firebase.google.com/docs/firestore/query-data/queries)** on type level.

+Turn out the so called _Unparalleled Type safe_ is not a a bluff.